witxka/docker-opendcim/README.md

   - **http://host_ip:port/**

+Log in using login/password dcim/dcim  please replace it after install.

 To access the container from the server that the container is running :

     $ docker exec -it container_id /bin/bash